19818794/alx-low_level_programming/README.md

 What are multidimensional arrays and how to use them

 What are the most common C standard library functions to manipulate strings

+# Recursion

+What is recursion

+How to implement recursion

+In what situations you should implement recursion

+In what situations you shouldn’t implement recursion

+# Static libraries

+What is a static library, how does it work, how to create one, and how to use it

+Basic usage of ar, ranlib, nm